learning-thing/r3d/README.md

 ### Prerequisites

+To build and use R3D, ensure you have the following dependencies installed:

+- **raylib 5.5 or later**
-- **raylib 5.5**: The library is provided as a submodule, which is optional.
+  The library is included as an optional submodule.
 If **raylib 5.5** is already installed on your system, you can use R3D without cloning the submodule.
+  🔹 *Note:* It is recommended to use **raylib 5.6-dev** ([commit c647d337](c647d337034585251d3d76d32093ac88a4c4ab82)), as it includes a fix for a default issue affecting normal maps.

-- **Python (>= 3.6)**: Python is required for the minification of shaders, which are then integrated into the library's binary.
+- **Python (>= 3.6)**
+  Required for shader minification, which integrates optimized shaders into the library's binary.

-- **C Compiler**: A C99 or higher compatible compiler.
+- **C Compiler**
+  A compiler supporting C99 or later is necessary for building the project.

+- **CMake**
-- **CMake**: For building the library.
+  Used to configure and build the library.

+---

+### Compatibility

+R3D requires an OpenGL 3.3+ compatible driver.
+OpenGL ES support is not yet available but is planned for future updates.

+---

 ### Installation